NHSDigital/communications-manager-api/tests/docs/partials/happy_path/test_201_message_batch_terminal_failed_status.rst

 Scenario: An API consumer creating a message that has a terminal status of FAILED
 =================================================================================

-| **Given** the API consumer provides valid contact details for the recipient in their new message
+| **Given** the API consumer provides details for an unreachable recipient in their new message
 | **When** the request is submitted
 | **Then** the response is a 201 success